Bio

 Can Fixing Dinner Fix the Planet?, and co-wrote

-Global Food Systems, Diets, and Nutrition: Linking Science, Economics, and Policy.
-Fanzo holds a PhD in nutrition from the University of Arizona and completed a Stephen I. Morse postdoctoral fellowship in immunology in the Department of Molecular Medicine at Columbia University.
+Fanzo holds a PhD in nutrition from the University of Arizona and completed a Stephen I. Morse postdoctoral fellowship in immunology in the Department of Molecular Medicine at Columbia University's College of Physicians and Surgeons.
+She became an elected member of the U.S. National Academy of Sciences in 2024.

 Courses

-- Global Food Systems and Policy
+- Global Food Systems and Security: Policy, Politics and Power